andrew-lafortune/ColocationMiner/README.md

 3. id: Unique identifiers for each instance of a class.

 ### __Optional Configurations__
 There are several optional parameters for the `general` function that modify the spatial relation, prevalence, and conditional probability thresholds as well as the format of the output data.
-See the explanation of key concepts section for more details on terms like prevalence and event-centric conditional probability.
+See the [Key Terms](https://github.com/andrew-lafortune/ColocationMiner/blob/master/README.md#key-terms) section for more details on terms like prevalence and event-centric conditional probability.

 - k: The largest size co-location to find.
 All co-locations of size k=1,...,k will be returned as items in the output list T.
 - theta: The prevalence threshold.
 Co-locations with a participation index below theta will be pruned from the output.